xorrkaz/bofemt-1150/README.md

 -   [YANG Suite](https://github.com/CiscoDevNet/yangsuite): Capable of dynamic discovery of installed application plugins.
 Provides common library APIs for logging, filesystem access, GUI appearance and behavior, and client-server communication

+-   [YANG Suite on DevNet](https://developer.cisco.com/yangsuite/) - Learn how to use YANG Suite to explore YANG modules and interact with devices

 -   [ANX](https://github.com/cisco-ie/anx): This is a graphical explorer for YANG models supported by a NETCONF device or service orchestrator

 -   [pyang](https://pypi.org/project/pyang/): CLI tool for validating YANG modules and viewing modules in tree form